 Cats seldom show obvious pain.
-It’s only after a dental procedure that we’ll hear, “She hasn’t been this active for a while,” and then owners realize how much discomfort the cat experienced prior to dental treatment.
-Bad breath, tartar on the teeth and red gums (gingivitis) indicate dental disease.
-Home care will help, but a Comprehensive Oral Health Assessment and Treatment (COHAT) is needed for most cats.
+It’s only after a dental procedure that we’ll hear, “She hasn’t been this active for a while,” and then owners realize how much discomfort the cat experienced before dental treatment.
+Bad breath, tartar on the teeth, and red gums (gingivitis) indicate dental disease.
+Home care will help, but a Comprehensive Oral Health Assessment and Treatment (COHAT) is necessary for most cats.

 We understand concerns regarding anesthesia.
 We conduct a pre-anesthetic exam and lab work, followed up with continual monitoring during and after dental cleaning/treatment that help make the procedure as safe as possible.
 Cats are awake within minutes of completing the dental and will be ready to go home soon after.